 During our regular phone calls and communications home, we are consistently hearing that children are missing their friends and the social interaction.
-In response to this we are setting up a weekly check-in for the children at home with their class teacher.
-These sessions will be a chance to check-in and say hello to their friends, as well as to play games and share experiences.
+In response to this, we set up and conducted the first of our weekly check-ins for the children at home with their class teacher this week.
+These sessions gave the children a chance to check-in and say hello to their friends, as well as to play games and share experiences.

-We have these sessions planned for the following times;
+We will host the second of these sessions when we return and have sessions planned for the following times:

 Birch Class – 1:00 – 1:30pm

 Maple Class – 1:35 – 2:00pm

 The link will be shared on Purple Mash and in the body of the email that sends out this letter.

 We hope as many children as possible can join us for these sessions in order to keep in touch with the other children at home.
 Please send any questions about these sessions via email to email@example.com.